Expert Buyer’s Agent Commission Models for 2025

 The buyer-broker agreement requirement actually benefits buyer’s agents, as it provides a transparent opportunity for compensation negotiation between the buyer and buyer’s agent via contractual obligation.
 An agent can clarify that buyers will be responsible for their compensation if a seller does not agree to pay.

-If you’re not already using a buyer-broker agreement, start now.
-If your brokerage doesn’t have a template you can use, check with your state’s real estate commission or Realtor association.
-Remember that any legal real estate contracts, amendments, and addenda you use should be reviewed and approved by your brokerage or legal counsel.
+Your brokerage should have a template you can use or you can check with your state’s real estate commission or Realtor association.
+Remember that any legal real estate contracts, amendments, and addenda you use should be reviewed and approved by your brokerage and/or legal counsel.
+Download our template to see how the following compensation structures can be worded in your broker-buyer agreement.

 MLS subscriptions not mandatory